-Don't Become a Statistic (10 Secrets to Keep You Safe Next Hunting Season)
+10 Secrets to Keep You Safe This Hunting Season

 Too many hunters are injured, killed, or just go missing every year.
 The sad fact is, in most cases, these casualties are avoidable.
 With some basic preparation and common sense, you can make sure you come home with meat for the freezer, not in a body bag.
 Here are 10 life saving tips to insure you don't get injured or injure someone else.
 Remember, it's not just about you out there, your family wants you back safe and sound, too.